JREAM/config-server/readme.md

     sudo service apache2 reload

 #Packages
-The location of the aptitute (`apt`) source list is at:

-    /etc/apt/sources.list

-However, you if you manually add sources you should put them in separate files in this folder, then you can delete it without editing a file if you like:

-    /etc/apt/sources.list.d
+The location for aptitude `apt` package sources is:

+    /etc/apt/sources.list     # This is one long file of defaults /etc/apt/sources.list.d/  # These are separate files for things like PPA adding

+If you choose to manually add a package I would recommend adding it to the `/etc/apt/sources.list.d/your-source.list` directory, that way you can just delete it and `sudo apt-get update` if you don't want it -- rather than editing the main `sources.list` file.

 ###Common Items
+These are some common packages you can use.
+If you prefer `nginx` over `apache` then install that instead.

-    sudo apt-get install \
+    sudo apt-get install\
-    git htop xclip \
+    git htop xclip\
-    python-dev python-pip \
+    python-dev python-pip\
-    php5 php5-dev \
+    php5 php5-dev\
     apache2 apache2-utils